 The buildings selected for SOMA are those included in the Census Bureau's Survey of Construction (SOC).
-2 For SOC, the United States is first divided into primary sampling units (PSU's) which are sampled on the basis of population.
-Next, a sample of permit-issuing places is selected within each sample PSU.
-Finally, all buildings with five units or more within sampled places, as well as a subsample of buildings with one to four units, are selected.
+2 For SOC, the United States is first divided into primary sampling units (PSU's) which are sampled on the basis of population and permits.
+Next a sample of permitissuing places is selected within each sample PSU.
+Finally, all buildings with one to four units, are selected.